Keerti-Subramanya/HealthCare-Technical-Workflow-Project/Crawl4ai/Readme.txt

   ```

 ## How to Run
-1. Clone or download this repository.
+1. Clone or download this repository and Install dependencies then run the query
 2. Run the script with a search query:
    ```bash
    python multi_source_scraper.py "large language models"